 NEWS: Hugo Awards Nomination Period Now Open + Free Stuff for Worldcon Members

-Anyone who was a voting member of the 2015, 2016, or 2017 Worldcons by January 31, 2016 is eligible to nominate.
+Anyone who is a voting member of the 2016, 2017, or 2018 Worldcons by January 31, 2017 is eligible to nominate.
 You may nominate only once, regardless of how many of those three Worldcons you are a member.
+[Become a member of Worldcon 75.]

-- Selected stories from Fantasy’s Queers Destroy Fantasy!
+- Selected stories from Fantasy’s POC Destroy Fantasy!
 Special Issue are available online.

-- Selected stories from The End Has Come are available online.
+- Selected stories from What the #@&% is That? are available online.

-- Selected stories from Operation Arcana are available online.
+- Selected stories from Best American Science Fiction and Fantasy 2016 are available online.

 Novellas, Novelettes, & Short Stories